drhsqlite/pikchr/doc/userman.md

    box "rjust" rjust "longer line" rjust "even longer line" rjust fit
 ~~~~

-The behavior of "ljust" and "rjust" for block objects in Pikchr differs
+The behavior of "`ljust`" and "`rjust`" for block objects in Pikchr differs
 from legacy PIC.
 In PIC, text is always justified around the center point, as in lines.
 But this means there is no easy way to left justify multiple lines of